 The group aims to foster an environment of collaboration to promote dialogue between academics, educators and students interested in volunteering and tourism and forge links with relevant industry and other stakeholders.
 The intersection between volunteering and tourism is an important one for the future of the tourism industry.
 The SIG will play a central role in considering this intersection not only in terms of the role volunteers play in the supply of tourism but also the growing demand for volunteer experiences as a form of alternative tourism.
 The group will also consider those forms of voluntary behaviour which may fall outside more narrowly defined categories where volunteering and tourism intersect and will consider how volunteers can straddle and make problematic the supply and demand boundaries of tourism.

 Members will receive access to a network of government and industry based organisations working in this area and a chance to be part of a network of academics to support them in their research.
 Members will be provided with opportunities to collaborate with a wide range of academics that are geographically dispersed and access to other academic associations to encourage collaborative research and create grant and publishing opportunities.
 The group will provide information sharing opportunities and provide a forum within which to receive feedback from peers to improve the quality of their research and educational output.

-- The SIG encourages academics, researchers and industry professionals to join the TOURISM AND VOLUNTEERING FACEBOOK GROUP to post news of conferences, symposia and publications as well as being a good forum for discussion.
+- Created the Tourism and Volunteering Facebook group to post news of conferences, symposia and publications as well as being a good forum for discussion.

 - The SIG was represented by Stephen Wearing, Kevin Lyons, Angela Benson, Simone Faulkner-Grabowski partnered with CCS, Newcastle University, and UTS Business School to present a mid-year one-day seminar at UTS for students, parents and academics entitled: Broadened Horizons?
 Why a Gap-Year about how youth travel experiences can contribute to education, employability and global citizenship.